 First of all, when you go outside and look at the sky, you need to know what direction you’re facing.
 In particular, you need to know how to find true north.
 City streets often lie along north/south and east/west lines, but this isn’t always the case.
 If you aren’t sure which way is north at your viewing location, use a magnetic compass to find it.

 When hundreds of stars are displayed on your chart, finding individual stars and constellations can be very challenging.
-But if you limit the number of stars in the chart to just a few dozen of the brightest stars, you’ll have a much easier time learning the sky.
+But if you limit the number of stars in the chart to just a dozen or so of the brightest stars, you’ll have a much easier time learning the sky.

 Printing a sky chart to take with you when you go outside is also very helpful.
 TheSkyX can print any chart it displays.
 You can print an “all sky” chart, or select a particular part of the sky you’re interested in learning.

 Choose the File command from the main menu.
 Near the bottom of the menu, you’ll see two items: Print and Print Setup (if you have more than one printer connected to your computer, Print Setup can be used to select the printer you’d like to use).
 Select the Print command.

 The Print Chart tab of the Export Chart window is displayed on the screen.
 In addition to printing charts, TheSkyX allows you export charts as Portable Document Format (PDF), Scalable Vector Graphic (SVG) and Postscript files.